The Bankrate promise

 Private lenders commonly require co-signers, but some lenders may release co-signers from student loans once the primary borrower can meet certain requirements (e.g., creditworthiness, a certain number of on-time payments, etc.).

 If you anticipate wanting to release your co-signer from the loan eventually, look for lenders that are upfront about their co-signer release policy.
 From there, ensure that you make timely payments on your loans and take steps to build your credit score to give yourself the best chance of qualifying.
+In many cases, you can apply for co-signer release after 12 to 36 months.

 How to get a student loan without a co-signer